MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Intune Application Configuration Policies (ACP) to customize the org user experience in Microsoft Edge for Business for mobile.
 - Intune Application Protection Policies (APP) to secure org data and ensure the client device is healthy when using Microsoft Edge for Business for mobile.

+For more information, see [Manage Microsoft Edge on iOS and Android with Intune](/mem/intune/apps/manage-microsoft-edge).

 ## Provide feedback

 Your feedback while using Microsoft Edge for Business is valuable and it helps us improve the product!